-Unmanaged anger or distress may contribute to us choosing destructive behaviours which not only impact ourselves, but our family, friends and work colleagues.
-It is our responsibility to be aware of our emotions and stress levels and manage them so we can choose to behave in ways which positively impact us, our family, friends or work colleagues.
+Unmanaged anger or stress may contribute to choosing destructive behaviours which not only impact ourselves, but also our family, friends or work colleagues.
+It is our responsibility to be aware of our emotions and stress levels and manage them so we can choose to behave in ways that positively impact us and the people around us.

-Here are some suggestions to help support you in managing your anger and distress during this time:
+Here are some suggestions to help support you in managing your anger and distress:

-Get to know your WARNING SIGNS
+1. Get to know your WARNING SIGNS

 To manage anger you must become an emotional detective.
-The more aware of your own emotions and feelings you are then the quicker you can do something about managing them!
+The more aware of your own emotions and feelings you are, the quicker you can do something about managing them!

-Action: Before an interaction with someone, take a moment to bring your awareness into your body, notice any stress, tension, emotion or pressure you might feel - this is called self-awareness.
+Action: Before an interaction with someone, take a moment to bring your awareness into your body and notice any stress, tension, emotion or pressure you might feel.
+This is a process of self-awareness.
 Some people report feeling tense in their shoulders when they are feeling angry, others in their neck, some get a red hot face, others feel their heart rate increase.
 These are your WARNING SIGNS - learn what they are and pay attention to them.